×

 All about Diabase and Cataclasite Properties

 Know all about Diabase and Cataclasite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Diabase belongs to Igneous Rocks while Cataclasite belongs to Metamorphic Rocks.Texture of Diabase is Aphanitic, Granular whereas that of Cataclasite is Clastic.
 Diabase appears Vesicular and Cataclasite appears Dull and Banded.
-The luster of Diabase is not available while that of Cataclasite is vitreous.
+The luster of Diabase is while that of Cataclasite is vitreous.
 Diabase is available in dark grey to black colors whereas Cataclasite is available in brown, green, white, yellow colors.
 The commercial uses of Diabase are an oil and gas reservoir, cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Cataclasite are commemorative tablets, creating artwork.